Age of Revolution: History

 The common Atlantic theme breaks down to some extent from reading the works of Edmund Burke.
 Burke firstly supported the American colonists in 1774 in "On American Taxation", and took the view that their property and other rights were being infringed by the crown without their consent.
 In apparent contrast, Burke distinguished and deplored the process of the French revolution in Reflections on the Revolution in France (1790), as in this case property, customary and religious rights were being removed summarily by the revolutionaries and not by the crown.
 In both cases he was following Montesquieu's theory that the right to own property is an essential element of personal freedom.

 The American Revolution, a pivotal event in the broader context of Atlantic revolutions, led to the emergence of the United States as an independent nation.
 Its ripple effects resonated across the Atlantic, influencing subsequent independence movements and revolutions in Europe and the Americas.
 For instance, the Haitian Revolution erupted in the 1790s, challenging colonial rule and inspiring aspirations for freedom and equality.
-Similarly, mainland Spanish colonies secured their independence around 1820 amid the turmoil of the Napoleonic Wars.
+Similarly, mainland Spanish colonies secured their independence around the mid-1820s amid the turmoil of the Napoleonic Wars, with precursors such as the Rebellion of Túpac Amaru II leading to South American independence.

 In 1781, political tensions arose in the Netherlands when a faction known as the Patriots rose up against the ruling Stadtholder William V, a period today known as the Patriottentijd ("Patriot's Time") in Dutch history.
 The Patriots had largely been inspired through "Aan het Volk van Nederland" ("To the People of the Netherlands"), a pamphlet published anonymously and written by statesman Joan Derk van der Capellen.
 In it, van der Capellen not only demanded a change in government, but that the Dutch people should rule themselves.
 While the Patriot uprising was subdued with foreign aid in 1787, it decidedly paved the way for the formation of the Batavian Republic in 1795, in turn of the French Revolutionary War.

 These interconnected revolutions, fueled by ideals of liberalism and republicanism, sought to overthrow entrenched aristocracies and establish governments based on the principles of the Enlightenment.
 The revolutionary fervor underscored the belief in the possibility of creating radically new governments founded on the principles of justice and equality, a sentiment that continues to resonate in modern times.
 However, the Atlantic theme of revolution faced complexities and nuances, as highlighted in the contrasting views of figures like Edmund Burke, who supported the American colonists' fight against unjust taxation but criticized the French Revolution for its perceived violation of property and religious rights.